Dave Henderson: 1986 ALCS home run

 The Angels had a 5–2 lead going into the ninth inning and were three outs away from their first-ever trip to the World Series, but the Red Sox closed the gap to 5–4 on a two-run home run by Don Baylor.
-When Henderson stepped to the plate to face reliever Donnie Moore, there were two outs and catcher Rich Gedman was on first after being hit by a pitch.
-After falling behind in the count 1-2 – the Angels now one strike away from advancing – Henderson took a ball to even the count at 2-2, and fouled off the next two pitches.
+When Henderson batted against reliever Donnie Moore, there were two outs and catcher Rich Gedman was on first after being hit by a pitch.
+After falling behind in the count 1–2 – the Angels now one strike away from advancing – Henderson took a ball to even the count at 2–2, and fouled off the next two pitches.
 Then, on Moore's seventh pitch of the at bat, Henderson hit a drive to left that cleared the outfield wall, stunning the Angels and all of Anaheim Stadium.
 Henderson's blast prompted television broadcast announcer Al Michaels to state, "You’re looking at one for the ages here.”
+The Sporting News ranked the home run as the 24th greatest baseball moment in 1999.

 The Angels tied the game 6–6 in the bottom of the ninth, and the game went into extra innings.
-In the top of the 11th, the Red Sox loaded the bases with no outs, and Henderson hit a sacrifice fly Baylor scored on, which put the Red Sox ahead 7–6 and proved to be the margin of victory.
+In the top of the 11th, the Red Sox loaded the bases with no outs, and Henderson hit a sacrifice fly to score Baylor, which put the Red Sox ahead 7–6 and proved to be the margin of victory.
 Still down 3 games to 2 in the series, the Red Sox returned home to Fenway Park for the final two games, where they defeated the Angels 10–4 and 8–1 to capture the AL pennant.
 Henderson played center field for both of those games – collecting a walk and a run in each game, but going hitless – as Armas' injury kept him from playing.
 For the ALCS, Henderson finished 1-for-9 at the plate, with his only hit being the season-saving home run in Game 5.